luisramos0/spree/README.md

 Network](https://github.com/openfoodfoundation/openfoodnetwork) (OFN).
 The branch you're looking at is the one used as the upcoming Spree version OFN will run onto.
-You can read the full details of this upgrade in [its wiki page](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Spree-2.0-upgrade) as well as the [reasoning behind this fork](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Spree-2.0-upgrade#ofns-spree-fork).
+You can read the full details of this upgrade in [its wiki page](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Spree-2.0-upgrade) as well as the [reasoning behind this fork](https://github.com/openfoodfoundation/openfoodnetwork/wiki/OFN's-Spree-fork%F0%9F%8D%B4).

+As discussed in the [first Spree upgrade catch-up](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Team-catch-ups--%F0%9F%92%AC#slides), this gem only aims to provide extension hooks required by OFN.
+Unfortunately we might need to backport some fixes to do that.

-Branched off of v2.0.4 it contains the following extra commits:
+Branched off of Spree's v2.0.4, it contains the following extra commits:

 * [3fd1535](https://github.com/spree/spree/commit/3fd1535e75d383fa7119d2f3b985f8c12731302c):
     Introduced in [#2252](https://github.com/openfoodfoundation/openfoodnetwork/pull/2252) to fix an